Optimize writes to InfluxDB

 Use the coarsest time precision possible

-InfluxDB lets you write data in nanosecond precision, however if data isn’t collected in nanoseconds, there is no need to write at that precision.
-Using the coarsest precision possible for timestamps can result in significant compression improvements.
+By default, InfluxDB writes data in nanosecond precision.
+However if your data isn’t collected in nanoseconds, there is no need to write at that precision.
+For better performance, use the coarsest precision possible for timestamps.

 Specify timestamp precision when writing to InfluxDB.